DreisterMeister/antiscam/README.md

 Dont DoS the scammer server.

-only use for ethical purposes!
+Only use for ethical purposes!